Disneyland Food and Wine Festival with Kids

-I had the opportunity to visit the Disney California Food & Wine Festival with only adults and then again with my almost-three year old daughter.
+In 2019 I had the opportunity to visit the Disney California Food & Wine Festival on two separate occasions: once with only adults and then again with my almost-three year old daughter.
 I was able to taste several of the dishes and knew which ones my toddler would enjoy and which ones to skip.
-Here are some suggestions of festival foods for toddlers and preschoolers, along with my thoughts on the items I tried with my child.

 Nuts About Cheese

-- White Cheddar Lager Soup in a sourdough bread bowl
+- Fiscalini White Cheddar Lager Soup served in a Mini Boudin® Sourdough Bowl (Vegetarian)

 More Food and Wine Festival Foods with Preschoolers and Kids

-All three options are kid-friendly, making this is a must-stop in the Marketplace.
 You kind-of can’t go wrong with the Food & Wine Festival dessert options with kids!
-READ MORE: California Adventure Food & Wine Dessert Tasting from The Happiest Blog on Earth.

 Kid-Friendly Options at Disneyland’s Food & Wine

-- Creamy Mac & Cheese with garlic bread crumble (kid-friendly) – This was my daughter’s favorite dish at the Food & Wine Festival!
+- Carbonara Garlic Mac & Cheese with Nueske’s® Bacon – KID-FRIENDLY – The garlic mac & cheese version from last year was my daughter’s favorite dish at the 2019 Food & Wine Festival!
 I was able to sneak a few bites of this creamy and delicious macaroni dish before she took the rest as her own.
 It does have a strong garlic flavor so keep that in mind (didn’t bother my kid).
 For picky kids, you could request crumbles not be sprinkled on top.

 More Kid-Friendly Foods at Disney Food & Wine